Skip to content

 • type: Object

-A relational rule object, which is a rule object with one additional field stopBy.
+A relational rule object, which is a Rule object with one additional field stopBy.

 The target node must appear before another node matching the precedes sub-rule.